adellinocasas/lumen_flickr/README.md

-(please note: for brevety reasons: translated by Google )
+(please note: for brevity reason the text above was translated by Google )